Our Commitment to Privacy

 Access and Accuracy of Your Personal Information

 You have a right to access your personal information held by Whitelaw Twining.
-You may request access to your personal information and information about our collection, use and disclosure of that information by contacting one of our Privacy Officers in writing at the addresses below.
+You may request access to your personal information and information about our collection, use and disclosure of that information by contacting our Privacy Officer in writing at the address indicated above.
 We do reserve the right to confirm your identity before complying with any access request.
-Access may be denied if required or authorized by law including in accordance with the requirements of client confidentiality or solicitor-client privilege.
+Access may be denied if required or authorized by law, including in accordance with the requirements of client confidentiality or solicitor-client privilege.
 If a request for access is denied, we will provide an explanation of the reasons for the refusal.

-Whitelaw Twining reviews our Policies on a periodic basis and will post any revised or updated policy from time to time as required.
+Whitelaw Twining reviews our policies and best practices on a periodic basis and will post any revised or updated policy from time to time as required.